monome/docs/docs/modular/ansible/index.md

 Be careful not to misalign the connector left-to-right either - while Ansible is protected against incorrect connection, doing so may damage other modules in your Eurorack case.

-If you wish Ansible to communicate with Teletype you will need to attach the II ribbon cable behind the panel.
+If you wish Ansible to communicate with Teletype you will need to attach the [ii](/docs/modular/ii) ribbon cable behind the panel.
 Be sure to align the red stripe on the cable with the white line on the board.

 Secure the module with the two included screws.